-Over the centuries American believers have shown a remarkable ability to blend their faith with popular culture.
+Over the centuries, American believers have shown a remarkable ability to blend their faith with popular culture.
 They have used once-shunned venues like the theater, the rock concert hall, or the amusement park to draw in seekers or new members.
 The mixture of sports and religion, since the days of Victorian muscular Christian, continues to be attractive to Americans, eager to link up small or large victories on the field with a higher message.

-Review of the Literature
+Historiography

-The literature on religion and entertainment in America address questions from a variety of angles.
+The literature on religion and entertainment in America addresses questions from a variety of angles.
 Some scholars focus heavily on the secular realm and film, popular music, performance, sports, radio, and television.
 Others study how churches, denominations, temples, and mosques engage in what might be called entertainment for outreach purposes.
 The scholarship on the topic goes all the way back to first contact between natives and white settlers.
 What follows is just a small sampling of the rich research on the subject.

-Recent works on Puritans, Anglicans, , and slaves in the colonial world, in an attempt to recapture the ebb and flow of daily life, have become more attuned to how settlers and others lived out their religion far outside of churches and scared spaces.
-Bruce Daniels’ Puritans at Play: Leisure and Recreation in Early New England (1995) focuses on the the recreation, leisure, and lively world of Puritans, upending old stereotypes along the way.
-Similarly, Laurel Thatcher Ulrich’s Good Wives: Image and Reality in the Lives of Women in Northern New England, 1650-1750 (1991), among many other things, reveals how Puritans lived, brewed beer, ate, spent their free time, and played amid the harsh realities of the era.
-Other studies look at the many ways that religious movements and revivals, print culture, and popular trends of the 18th century inspired as well as entertained colonists.
+Recent works on Puritans, Anglicans, Native Americans, and slaves in the colonial world, in an attempt to recapture the ebb and flow of daily life, have become more attuned to how settlers and others lived out their religion far outside of churches and scared spaces.
+Bruce Daniels’ Puritans at Play: Leisure and Recreation in Early New England (1995) focuses on the recreation, leisure, and lively world of Puritans, upending old stereotypes along the way.
+Similarly, Laurel Thatcher Ulrich’s Good Wives: Image and Reality in the Lives of Women in Northern New England, 1650–1750 (1991) reveals, among many other things, how Puritans lived, brewed beer, ate, spent their free time, and played amid the harsh realities of the era.
+Other studies look at the many ways that religious movements and revivals, print culture, and popular trends of the 18th century inspired and entertained colonists.

-Numerous works on the nineteenth century also examine the interplay of religion, entertainment, and the overlooked world of popular religion.
+Numerous works on the 19th century also examine the interplay of religion, entertainment, and the overlooked world of popular religion.
 Jeanne Halgren Kilde’s When Church Became Theatre: The Transformation of Evangelical Architecture and Worship in Nineteenth-Century America (2005) looks at how architecture reflected new religious values.
 The late 19th century emergence of the auditorium church, with its theater-style interiors, re-imagined church as entertainment.
 Scholars like Simone Natale, Supernatural Entertainments: Victorian Spiritualism and the Rise of Modern Media Culture (2016), show how other borrowings from the world of entertainment were occurring in the era.
 Spiritualists, observes Natale, used the promotion and performance techniques of the entertainment world and commodity culture.

-Sports and religion intersected quite naturally through American history.
+Sports and religion intersected quite naturally through much of American history.
 Scholars have looked at the religious imagery and pageantry of football, baseball, and basketball.
-They have also focused attention on parachurch groups like the Fellowship of Christian Athletes and Promise Keepers that drew together millions of Americans.
+They have also focused attention on parachurch groups like the Fellowship of Christian Athletes and Promise Keepers that linked together millions of Americans.
 In Playing with God: Religion and Modern Sport (2007), William J. Baker spans over the course of American history to show how the religious use of sports developed and changed over time.
-Condemnation slowly gave way to tolerance and then to the modern enthusiastic embrace of sports.
-The historian Clifford Putney, Muscular Christianity: Manhood and Sports in Protestant America, 1880-1920 (2003), examines how religious leaders in the late-Victorian age promoted sports and exercise to invigorate Christianity.
+Condemnation slowly gave way to tolerance, and then to the modern, enthusiastic embrace of sports.
+The historian Clifford Putney, in Muscular Christianity: Manhood and Sports in Protestant America, 1880–1920 (2003), examines how religious leaders in the late Victorian age promoted sports and exercise to invigorate Christianity.